The art of translation: advanced translation techniques

 Who should watch it?

-This webinar is appropriate for translation practitioners wishing to understand more about tricky translation techniques, so is ideal for translators wishing to understand the techniques involved in creating a good translation, and to enhance their understanding of the processes involved.
+This video is appropriate for translation practitioners wishing to understand more about tricky translation techniques, so is ideal for translators wishing to understand the techniques involved in creating a good translation, and to enhance their understanding of the processes involved.
 It will suit those entering the profession and those with some experience, or those who perhaps did not enter the profession via the university route.

 What are the benefits to you?